jokwok1/mql5-backtester/README.md

 3) Variable Stop Loss / Take Profit multiplier
 4) Parameters of MACD / EMA can be varied
 5) Trade is entered at the start of a new candle

+//----Notes----//
+1) Trade is entered when a the previous candle closes and the new candle opens.
+Depending on your broker, the trading window is different from the candle opening time.
+This may cause an invalid trade entry when market is closed.
+A timer is added in the EA which can be adjust based on the difference in timing of candle open and trading Open.